 Drive cautiously - Endangered birds land on roadway

-No place you have ever been can prepare you for the experiences and feelings you will have on the summit of Haleakalā volcano.
+No place can prepare you for the experiences and feelings you will have on the summit of Haleakalā volcano.
 The landscape - deeply sculpted, richly colored, and intensely evocative will be unlike any landcape you have known.
 Visually expansive, the summit area continually eludes any attempt to understand its scale or dimensions.

 Already impressive in the light of day, the summit takes on a new dimension at night when the darkness reveals the brilliant night sky.